Inflatable boat repair paint for restoring old inflatables inflatable dinghies zodiac inflatable boats

 What about layers peeling back?
 Is this type of damage from UV (Sun) damage and can SRC help?

 Yes this is common and it is from UV Damage.
 SRC has been used successfully to fix this type of damage.
 It of course depends on how extensive the damage is.
+The best results are from regluing any loose fabric or patching large holes, leaks and worn areas first.

 Back to Top